 also visit the Advising Center in Rooker Hall in Dublin or

 meet with an advisor at the mall site at any time for help with all things college-related.
 You should

 especially see your advisor with transfer questions before you register for classes each semester.

 Audit—If you take a course but don’t want to get a grade, take the tests, or turn in assignments for credit, it’s called “auditing.”
 Sometimes you might want to do this in a really hard course that’s required for your major, and you want a trial run before the real thing.
 You have to have permission from the professor and declare that you are not taking the course for credit on your registration.
 Audited courses carry an “X” grade and do not factor into your GPA but do show up on your transcript.
 You do have to pay tuition to audit a course, which is probably why it doesn’t often happen.

-Blackboard—New River Community College has a “learning management system” called Blackboard.
+Canvas—New River Community College has a “learning management system” called Canvas.
 It is an online site where your professors often (but not always) deliver course content like homework assignments, tests, readings, films, grades and other goodies.
-You will use Blackboard every day, so it’s a good idea to be familiar with it, especially if you plan to take online courses, but remember that professors use it in face-to-face courses, too.
-You get there by logging into “My Accounts” from the NRCC main webpage and then clicking “Blackboard.”
+You will use Canvas every day, so it’s a good idea to be familiar with it, especially if you plan to take online courses, but remember that professors use it in face-to-face courses, too.
+You get there by logging into “My Accounts” from the NRCC main webpage and then clicking “Canvas.”